abgox/PSCompletions/README.md

 - Special symbols after the completion item are used to let you know in advance if completions are available before you press the `Tab` key.

-  - They only exist in completions added via `psc add`.
+  - They only exist in completions added by `psc add`.
   - You can hide them by replacing them with the empty string.
     - `psc menu symbol SpaceTab ""`
     - `psc menu symbol OptionTab ""`